-The Homepage UI is what the application displays when it is first launched.
+The Homepage UI is displayed when the application is first launched (Figure .
 The user can log in, sign up, or reset their credentials from this UI.
 The fonts and buttons are large, and the colors used are comfortable for patients with low vision and are high-contrast which makes it easy to read.
 These design considerations will be seen throughout every patient-related UI.